Aliases for HIST1H1E Gene

 Histones are basic nuclear proteins responsible for nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
 This gene is intronless and encodes a replication-dependent histone that is a member of the histone H1 family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
 This gene is found in the large histone gene cluster on chromosome 6. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H1E Gene

 HIST1H1E (Histone Cluster 1, H1e) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and Packaging Of Telomere Ends.
+Among its related pathways are Chromatin Regulation / Acetylation and Activation of DNA fragmentation factor.
 GO annotations related to this gene include poly(A) RNA binding and chromatin DNA binding.
 An important paralog of this gene is HIST1H1D.